This post is a travelguide about the best things to to do in Tiraspol and why you should travel to Transnistria.

 Another no go is overstaying your visa.
 Check the date on your slip of paper.
 If you want to stay longer and forgot to mention this at the border just go to the immigration office in Tiraspol.
 It is an easy process to extend your stay.

-Visit Transnistria: Know before you go
+Travel to Transnistria: Know before you go

 Transnistria uses the Transnistrian ruble that can only be used in Transnistria itself.
 ATM’s are unreliable and its best to bring enough Moldovan lei, Ukrainian Hryvne, Euro’s or US dollars to exchange.